MelissaToure/CF_INSTACART/README.md

 > What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
 > What differences can you find in ordering habits of different customer profiles?

-- Objectif : Get to know which departments have the highest frequency of product orders.
-Analyse the different types of customers in their system and how their ordering behaviors differ -
+_Objectif : Get to know which departments have the highest frequency of product orders.
+Analyse the different types of customers in their system and how their ordering behaviors differ._

 **Project Deliverables**